Although the exact withdrawal process can vary, a general Xanax withdrawal timeline is as follows:

 Because coming off Xanax too quickly can produce severe withdrawal symptoms, detoxing from Xanax can be a long process.
 Most healthcare professionals believe that slowly tapering off alprazolam gives the body more time to adjust to being without it.

 Tapering off Xanax usually involves gradually cutting back on the dosage of the drug over an extended period.
-In severe cases of Xanax abuse, some addiction specialists may recommend that an individual is switched over to a less potent benzodiazepine with a shorter half-life, such as Klonopin, to help their bodies become accustomed to not having the drug in its system.
+In severe cases of Xanax use, some addiction specialists may recommend that an individual is switched over to a less potent benzodiazepine with a shorter half-life, such as Klonopin, to help their bodies become accustomed to not having the drug in its system.

 Medically Assisted Xanax Detox Programs

 Even after uncomfortable or unpleasant withdrawal symptoms subside, and the underlying anxiety is treated, other symptoms may occur unexpectedly.
-Some individuals recovering from Xanax abuse or addiction have reported experiencing short-term memory issues, caused by excessive Xanax use.
+Some individuals recovering from Xanax use or addiction have reported experiencing short-term memory issues, caused by excessive Xanax use.

 Medically assisted detox is the most effective way to stop taking medications such as Xanax because these programs can provide 24/7 assistance for any withdrawal symptoms that may arise.
 Within medical detox programs, individuals are kept as comfortable as possible and given additional medications to help ease any unpleasant withdrawal symptoms they may have.